rwgk/cccl/docs/cuda_parallel/developer_overview.rst

 But how would we link the PTX code coming from Python with the CUDA C++ code?
-We can't expect presense of nvcc on the user's machine.
+We can't expect that nvcc is available on the user's machine.
-That's one of the resons why we have to switch to using NVRTC compiler instead of nvcc.
+That's one of the reasons why we have to switch to using the NVRTC compiler instead of nvcc.

 NVRTC is a runtime compiler for CUDA C++.
-NVRTC provides a C++ function that takes a string with CUDA C++ code and returns a machine code.
+NVRTC provides a C++ function that takes a string with CUDA C++ code and returns machine code.
 Let's change the launcher signature to accept a PTX string: